ekaanshkhosla/Work-Field-Correlation-Matrix/README.md

 # Work Field Correlation Matrix (danube.ai TASK-02/2026)

-## Objective
+## Background & Objective
-Create a meaningful correlation matrix for danube.ai’s catalogue of **180 occupational work fields**.
-Each work field contains German and English labels and a unique `correlationMatrixId`.
-The goal is to compute **pairwise similarity** between work fields and export a **JSON array of matrix cells** that:
+danube.ai maintains a curated catalogue of 180 occupational work fields used across its matching and recommendation platform.
+Each field carries a short code and both German and English labels.
+Your task is to derive a meaningful correlation matrix over these fields, quantifying how similar any two fields are, and export it as a structured JSON file ready for downstream consumption.

 ---